 • set healthier lifestyle boundaries for themselves

 • demonstrate positive behaviours

-The longer the kids attend CityKidz, the greater their faith in God will be regardless of their religion (or lack thereof).
+The longer the kids attend CityKidz, the greater their faith in God will be regardless of their religious beliefs.

-Children attending CityKidz for three or more years had a significantly greater level of faith than those who had only just begun.
+Children attending CityKidz for three or more years had a significantly greater level of faith than when they began attending our programs.